anoma/namada-indexer/README.md

 cp .env.sample .env
 ```
 - The `TENDERMINT_URL` variable must point to a Namada RPC URL, which can be either public or local.
 For a public RPC URL, refer to the [Namada Ecosystem Repository](https://github.com/Luminara-Hub/namada-ecosystem/tree/main/user-and-dev-tools/mainnet).
 If running the Namada Node locally, use the preconfigured `http://host.docker.internal:26657`.
+- When running locally, ensure that CometBFT allows RPC calls by setting the the configuration in your `config.toml` file.

 Build the required Docker containers for the project.
 ```sh